datanav/docs/collecting_data.rst

 •   Should data in a global dataset be merged to a single entity or not?
 •   Is the data of such a format and quality that a golden record can be defined?
 •   Would enhancing the data in a global dataset with data from another dataset improve the data for later use?
+•	Structure of data; try to keep it flat if possible

 To read more about global datasets; the benefits and best practice of generating and using them, please see :ref:`here <best-practice-global>`.

+Classification of data
+^^^^^^^^^^^^^^^^^^^^^^

+How do we decide which data pertains to the same concept?
+For example a person can potentially end up in global-customer, global-employee or global-person. which one is correct?

+In Sesam we recommend a *one dimensional structure*, i.e. data can only belong to one global.
+Let us use an example; a company has lots of data about persons; both customers, clients, prospects, employees and applicants.
+It is tempting to be able to separate these to generate a global for each.
+The problem with this is a person with a unique ID can end up in two or more globals (e.g. global-customer and global-person).
+Then it is *role* of person deciding and not *concept*; which is data about persons.

+So how can we differentiate between all the various types of person?
+In Sesam we add a category.
+This is mulitidimensial which means you can add several categories to each data type.
+For a person, this could be "Customer" then we could further add subcategories of customers like "VIP customer", "Private customer" etc. So *top level of classification is one dimensional* and *lower categories and subcategories are multidimensional* as an object can have several categories.

+These principles actually coincide with Carl Linnaeus principles of taxonomy; it is one dimensions that is each species can only belong to one category.
+He had 7 classifications:

+Kingdom
+Phylum
+Classes
+Orders
+Family
+Genera
+Species

+When classifying in Sesam, it is advisable to start high up in the hierarchy but not at top as that proves to be too general, but for most data modelling, starting at Phylum or Classes is a good starting point.
+To further classify deeper down in the hierarchy, we add categories and subcategories.

+To meet this requirement for classifying data, we recommend always generating a *global-classification* dataset.
+This contains various metadata that can be picked up and enriched via hops to the data needing categories.
+When mentioning splitting of raw data, to "clean it" so that the objects come in clean and the data used to categorize it in the source system can be merged into global classification to generate aggregated sets of metadata used to classify.

 .. collecting_data-Merge data in a global dataset or not: